-Top pick is for users to choose and rank their top application preferences.
+The Top pick reviewing mode allows reviewers to choose their top application preferences.
 Out of a field of applications, reviewers pick their favourites and number them in order of preference.
-As the quantity of ranked picks allowed per reviewer is usually quite low, this reviewing mode really requires a large field of reviewers, or a small number of applications, for viable results.
+As the quantity of ranked picks allowed per reviewer is usually quite low, this reviewing mode requires a large field of reviewers, or a small number of applications, for viable results.
 Otherwise, the volume of intersecting picks on applications may be too low for conclusive results.

-To determine the result, we use the single transferable vote method of counting.
+To determine the result, Good Grants uses the single transferable vote method of counting.
 The single transferable vote (STV) is a voting system designed to achieve proportional representation through ranked voting for multi-winner outcomes.
 The system is used for elections across much of the English-speaking world.
-For more details, see how Top pick (Single Transferable Voting) works.
+For more details, see: Single transferable voting explained.

 To set up top pick, three things need to be configured: